- UCAS course code

 Coursework and assessment

-During the course, you are likely to be required to engage in collaborative projects, group work activities and to give presentations to your peers/tutors.
+During the course, you will engage in collaborative projects, group work activities and give presentations to your peers/tutors.

 Some or all of this work may be formally assessed, depending on the course you are studying.